HumbleRens/MacAddressDump/README.md

+# MacAddressDump,
-# MacAddressDump, import excel file of computer list, saves on desktop as MacAddressDump.xlsx
+1) Import excel file of computer list
-1) Import the Excel Module
+2) Import the Excel Module
-2) Set the path to the input Excel file
+3) Set the path to the input Excel file
-3) Set the name of the output Excel file
+4) Set the name of the output Excel file
-4) 4) Run
+5) Run
+6) Saved on desktop as MacAddressDump